SAE J1772: Connector

 The J1772-2009 connector is designed for single phase alternating current electrical systems with 120 V or 240 V such as those used in North America and Japan.
-The round 43 mm diameter connector is keyed and has five pins:
+The round 43 mm diameter connector is keyed and has five pins (viewed from outside of the plug):

 The connector is designed to withstand 10,000 mating cycles (a connection and a disconnection) and exposure to the elements.
 With 1 mating cycle per day, the connector's lifespan should exceed 27 years.

 Release mechanism

 The SAE J1772 or Type 1 plug is locked into the car with a hook that is manually operated, mostly by pressing a button with the thumb, which interrupts power.
 This allows anybody to stop charging and even theft of the cable.
 To prevent this, the European IEC 62196 Type 2 connector has openings on the side for automatic locking and release, operated by the car owner via remote control.
-If the car locks or releases its plug, the charger will follow suit according to the PP signal.
+If the car locks or releases its plug, the charger follows suit according to the PP signal.

+In addition, the charge port on many modern cars with a J1772 connector have an extendable pin that blocks the J1772 latch from being raised.
+By extending this pin, it becomes impossible to raise the release latch.
+In this way, the vehicle can prevent a plugged-in J1772 connector from being removed.
+This is essential for the CCS implementation where the connector is not designed to break the heavy DC charging current.

 Charging

 The SAE J1772-2017 standard defines four levels of charging: AC Level 1, AC Level 2, DC Level 1, and DC Level 2.
-Earlier released revisions of J1772 also listed a never-implemented AC Level 3, which was moved to an appendix.
+Earlier released revisions of J1772 also listed a never-implemented AC Level 3, which was considered but never implemented.

-For example, the 2020 Chevrolet Bolt has a 66-kWh lithium-ion battery and a 7.2-kW onboard charging module (OBCM); with an EPA range of 259 mi and energy efficiency of 118 mpge, it can use its portable charge cord to charge at AC Level 1 (120 V, 12 A) to get up to 4 mi of range per hour or go off an AC Level 2 charging unit (240 V, 32 A) to get up to 25 mi of range per hour.
-Using an optional DC fast charging (DCFC) port, this model can also charge at up to 55 kW to get up to 180 mi of range per half hour.
+For example, the 2020 Chevrolet Bolt has a 66-kWh lithium-ion battery and a 7.2-kW onboard charging module; with an EPA range of 259 mi and energy efficiency of 118 mpge, it can use its portable charge cord to charge at AC Level 1 (120 V, 12 A) to get up to 4 mi of range per hour or go off an AC Level 2 charging unit (240 V, 32 A) to get up to 25 mi of range per hour.
+Using an optional DC fast charging (DCFC) port, this model can also charge at up to 55 kW to get up to 180 mi of range per hour.

+Other EVs use an 800 V battery architecture (such as those on Hyundai's E-GMP platform) to charge much faster.
+According to Hyundai, "With a 350 kW DC charger, IONIQ 5 can charge from 10 percent to 80 percent in just 18 minutes.
+According to WLTP cycle, IONIQ 5 users only need to charge the vehicle for five minutes to get 100 km of range."
+These vehicles are capable of accepting up to 230kW until about 50% State of charge, allowing these vehicles to recharge much quicker than similar EVs with lower voltage batteries.